 1/4 teasp. cinnamon

 (optional: sweetener to taste)

 If your coconut isn’t already finely shredded, run it through the processor until it is.
-(Optional: add 1/8 teaspoon of coconut to it.)
+(Optional: add 1/8 teaspoon of cinnamon to it.)
 Then put the coconut in a shallow bowl and set aside.

 No need to rinse the food processor.
 Put the remaining ingredients in and process until it begins to stick together, making an uneven load.

 Taste the mixture: if it’s not sweet enough for you, add small amounts of sweetener and remix until it’s to your liking.
 (And/or add more spices, if you’d like a more intense flavor.)